Janus skyrmion: Interfacial quasiparticle with two-faced helicity: Conclusion

-\textit{Conclusions.}---We have explored the unique dynamics of a Janus skyrmion induced by magnetic field, spin current, or temperature.
+We have explored the unique dynamics of a Janus skyrmion induced by magnetic field, spin current, or temperature.
 The Janus skyrmion is stabilized at the interface between two magnetic regions with different types of antisymmetric exchange interactions.
 Its helicity structure include both N{\'e}el-type and Bloch-type components.
-The dynamic behaviors of a Janus skyrmion largely differ from that of a normal skyrmion as it is topological quasiparticle stabilized and attached to the interface.
+The dynamic behaviors of a Janus skyrmion largely differ from that of a conventional skyrmion as it is topological quasiparticle stabilized and attached to the interface.
 The dynamic degree of freedom of a Janus skyrmion is limited by the interface, and consequently, the speed of a Janus skyrmion moving along the interface could be controlled by the spin polarization angle, and it will not show the skyrmion Hall effect.
-Thermal fluctuations also lead to one-dimensional random walk of the Janus skyrmion at the interface, which is different to normal skyrmions that can diffuse in two dimensions.
+The skyrmion Hall effect is a dynamic feature intrinsic to conventional ferromagnetic skyrmions~\cite{Reichhardt_RMP2022,Zang_PRL2011,Wanjun_NPHYS2017,Litzius_NPHYS2017,Tomasello_SREP2014,Zhang_Laminar2023,Raab_PRE2024,Zhang_PNAS2025,Dai_SA2023}, which could be avoided in antiferromagnetic systems~\cite{Xichao_NC2016,Xichao_PRB2016A,Zhang_SR2016AFM,Tretiakov_PRL2016,Pham_SCIENCE2024}.
+Moreover, thermal fluctuations lead to 1D random walk of the Janus skyrmion at the interface, which is different to conventional skyrmions that can diffuse in two dimensions.
 It is also found that both in-plane and out-of-plane magnetic fields can modify the size of a Janus skyrmion due to its helicity asymmetry.
-The size of normal skyrmions with symmetric helicity structures cannot be adjusted by an in-plane magnetic field.
+The size of conventional skyrmions with symmetric helicity structures cannot be adjusted by an in-plane magnetic field.
 The asymmetric helicity structures of heart-shaped Janus skyrmions result in distinctive responses to magnetic field, spin current, and temperature.
 As the Janus skyrmion does not show the skyrmion Hall effect, it could be a promising building block for racetrack-type device applications~\cite{Parkin_2008,Parkin_2015,Parkin_2022,Yu_NL2023,Friedman_APL2021}.
-This work will pave the way for the understanding of topological quasiparticles at material interfaces.
+This work will pave the way for the understanding of interfacial topological quasiparticles.